Demonware/bladerunner/README.md

 -----------

 If you come across bugs feel free to report them via email or edit [the wiki bug page](https://github.com/a-tal/clcout/wiki/Bugs).
-Also see the wiki for the full list of [things to do](https://github.com/a-tal/clcout/wiki/Things-to-do).
+Also see the wiki for the full list of [things to do](https://github.com/a-tal/clcout/wiki/Things-to-do), such as the [various scenarios](https://github.com/a-tal/clcout/wiki/Scenarios) with jumpboxes that haven't all been tested.

+Feedback/criticism is welcomed, this is my first python project and have only been using the language for a month or two.

 Copyright and License
 ---------------------